-The Atlanta Marathon was held on Thanksgiving Day - defined by Wikipedia as harvest festival celebrated primarily in the United States and Canada.
+The Atlanta Marathon was held on Thanksgiving Day - defined by Wikipedia as a harvest festival celebrated primarily in the United States and Canada.
 Traditionally, it was a time to give thanks to God for the harvest and express gratitude to others for the many blessings.
 The marathon was organised by the local Atlanta Track Club and had a cut-off time of 5 hours, while the half-marathon course would close once runners doing a 5-hour pace had passed.

 I had chosen to run Atlanta as it allowed me to 3 days of rest after Williams Route 66 Marathon on 22 Nov and another day of rest before my next one in Mississippi.
 Also, this was the host city of the 1996 Olympics and should have easily accessed public transportation to and from the start/finish point of the race.
 The weather at the start was cool but windy.
 I decided to bring along a long sleeve dri-fit running tee in case I felt cold.
 Well, I should have known better that I won't be bothered by such weather.
 The starting point was also the finishing point for the marathoners while the half-marathoners started at the u-turn point for the marathon route.
 As such, it was not congested at race start.
 The volunteers at the baggage deposit tent were helpful to assist in ensuring your bag was securely tightened and numbered.
 I went to mingle with the rest of the runners and also had my photo taken by the official photographers.
 I tried looking out for Jim Simpson who also did the Mountain Home Marathon and Williams Route 66 Marathon the previous weekend.
 After about 3 miles, I spotted him about 100m ahead of me.
 Although I tried hard to catch up by narrowing the gap, I just couldn't find the spring in my legs.
 The rolling hills for the course didn't help too.
 I decided to run at my own pace instead of pushing too much so early in the race.
 As usual, I worried about the 5-hours cut-off, especially since I knew I had not completely recovered from my previous 2 races.
 Luckily for the runners, the marshals and locals were enthusiastic and greeted us a great thanksgiving day along the way.
 I took a packet of sports bean at one of the aid station and it perked me up a little.
 I crossed the half way point at approximately 2hrs 16mins.